Increasing Passive Income Through Leverage And Arbitrage

 Record Passive Income In 2023

-Below is my latest passive income investments from 2023.
-What I find surprising about this latest chart is how passive income compounds.
+What I find surprising about my 2023 passive income chart is how passive income compounds.
 Just five years earlier, I was saying that growing passive income to $200,000 was enough.
 But thanks to a bull market and consistent investing of my cash flow, my passive income has grown by another 80% to over $350,000.

 In 2019, I bought another ocean-view home with cash.
-Then in 2020, I bought a forever home so I decided to rent out the home I bought in 2019.
+Then in 2020, I bought a forever home because the remodel for my 2019 home was taking too long.
 Although I didn't leverage up, the value of the properties have done well.

 Financial Samurai passive income investments 2023